Mario Morra

-Mario Morra (born 1935) is an Italian film editor, director and screenwriter.
+Mario Morra (1935 – October 2024) was an Italian film editor, director and screenwriter.

+Life and career

 Born in Rome, Morra began working as an assistant editor in the early 1960s, and made his debut as film editor in 1964.
-He gradually established himself up as one of the most representative of his profession, very active in art films as well as in less ambitious works.
+He gradually established himself as one of the most representative of his profession, very active in art films as well as in less ambitious works.
 In 1990 he was nominated to BAFTA Award for Best Editing for Giuseppe Tornatore's Cinema Paradiso.

-In the 1970s and 1980s, Morra was also director or writer of several successful documentaries and Mondo films, often in collaboration with Antonio Climati like Turbo Time a documentary about the world of car and motorcycle racing..
+In the 1970s and 1980s, Morra was also director or writer of several successful documentaries and Mondo films, often in collaboration with Antonio Climati, notably Turbo Time, a documentary about the world of car and motorcycle racing.

+Morra died in October 2024, at the age of 89.

+At the 97th Academy Awards, his name was mentioned in the In Memoriam section.